yeshua453/website/docs/controls/checkbox.md

 ## Properties

+### `adaptive`

+If the value is `True`, an adaptive Checkbox is created based on whether the target platform is iOS or macOS.

+On iOS and macOS, a `CupertinoCheckbox`, which has matching functionality and presentation as `Checkbox`, and are the graphics expected on iOS.
+On other platforms, this creates a Material Checkbox.

+The default value is `False`.
+See the example of usage [here](/docs/controls/cupertinocheckbox#cupertinocheckbox-and-adaptive-checkbox-example).

 ### `autofocus`

 True if the control will be selected as the initial focus.
 If there is more than one control on a page with autofocus set, then the first one added to the page will get focus.